 We study some methods of subgradient projections for solving a convex feasibility problem with general (not necessarily hyperplanes or half-spaces) convex sets in the inconsistent case and propose a strategy that controls the relaxation parameters in a specific self-adapting manner.
-This strategy that controls the relaxation parameters in a specific manner leaves enough user-flexibility but gives a mathematical guarantee for the algorithm's behavior in the inconsistent case.
-We present numerical results of computational experiments that show the computational advantage of the method.
+This strategy leaves enough user-flexibility but gives a mathematical guarantee for the algorithm's behavior in the inconsistent case.
+We present numerical results of computational experiments that illustrate the computational advantage of the new method.